tryolabs/unicef-geospatial/README.md

 - `VITE_PORT`: The port number for the frontend server
 - `VITE_AUTH_ENABLED`: Whether to enable authentication (true/false)

+### Authentication

+The application includes JWT authentication with predefined users.
+The users are saved in the `users.json` file insi.

+There is a file example of the `users.json` in the `users_example.json` file.

+Authentication can be enabled/disabled by setting the `VITE_AUTH_ENABLED` environment variable in the frontend's `.env` file.

 ### Accessing the logs

 The logs are stored in langfuse cloud.
 They are accesible [here](https://cloud.langfuse.com/organization/cm6gkfzm100dxo9t33ydvuyxw).